The operator doesn’t mention abortion when you call the Planned Parenthood Salt Lake Health Center.

 With the signing of Missouri’s eight-week abortion ban and Louisiana’s six-week ban, a total of 27 abortion bans have now been enacted across 12 states in 2019.
 Between January 1, 2011, and May 31, 2019, 479 abortion restrictions were enacted in 33 states, accounting for more than a third of the 1,271 abortion restrictions enacted since Roe v.
 Wade was decided in 1973, according to the Guttmacher Institute.

 States are fighting to create stronger anti-abortion laws with anti-abortion advocates optimistic about challenging Roe v.
 Wade before the new conservative majority on the U.S. Supreme Court.

-In Utah, one of these leaders is Rep. Cheryl Acton, R-West Jordan, who sponsored HB 136 in the 2019 Utah Legislative Session.
-The bill restricts abortions performed after 18 weeks, and is currently being fought in a lawsuit by Planned Parenthood and the ACLU.
+In Utah, one of these leaders is Rep. Cheryl Acton, R-West Jordan, who sponsored HB136 in the 2019 Utah Legislative Session.
+The bill restricts abortions performed after 18 weeks, but is not being enforced pending the outcome of a lawsuit by Planned Parenthood and the ACLU.

 Acton was approached by Pro-Life Utah President Mary Taylor and Utah Eagle Forum President Gayle Ruzicka in October 2018.
 The anti-abortion leaders asked Acton if she would be interested in sponsoring a bill limiting abortion to 15 weeks.

 “When approached about sponsoring the bill, I considered it for a few days.
 The more I thought about it, the more I realized this is life and death, and then I threw myself into it.
 The more I learned, the more I wanted to do as much as possible for the pro-life cause,” Acton said in an interview in May.